Paul-Asamoah-Boadu/Cohort-Analysis-and-Customer-Segmentation/README.md

 __The objectives of the project are:__

 1. To calculate customer retention rate.
-2. To segment the customers based on their behavior.
+2. To segment the customers based on their behaviour.
 3. To analyze customer segments based on Recency, Frequency, and Monetary value with Power BI.

 <a id="metrics"></a>